 The Ambassador is a director to the Texas Tribune, Americas Society/Council of the Americas, American Chamber of Commerce in Mexico City, and is a member of the Council on Foreign Relations and COMEXI, the CFR’s Mexican counterpart.
 Additionally, Garza is a past recipient of the “Aguila Azteca,” or Aztec Eagle, the Mexican government’s highest honor bestowed upon a foreign national.

 Mr. Garza served as the U.S. Ambassador to Mexico from 2002 through 2009.
 Prior to assuming that responsibility, Garza was chairman of the Texas Railroad Commission, a statewide office to which he was elected in 1998.
 During that same period, Mr. Garza was appointed Vice Chairman of the Interstate Oil and Gas Compact Commission, which represents the governors of 30 member and 8 associate states in the development of comprehensive energy and conservation policies.
 Mr. Garza was formerly a partner at Bracewell & Patterson (now Bracewell) and served as Secretary of State of the State of Texas and Senior Policy Advisor to the Governor of the State of Texas from 1994 to 1997, and as Cameron County Judge from 1988 to 1994.

 Garza holds a BBA from The University of Texas at Austin and a Doctor of Jurisprudence from Southern Methodist University School of Law and has been honored as a distinguished alumnus at both institutions, and inducted into the McCombs School of Business Hall of Fame.

 Garza is a member of the State Bar of Texas, the District of Columbia Bar and is admitted to practice before the United States Supreme Court.
-Garza is married to Dr. Liz Beightler.
+Garza is married to Dr. Liz Atkinson Garza.